 The most important and first step is to understand your water chemistry: the scale causing compounds it contains and concentration factor at which they will precipitate.
 Scale comprises low solubility salts that precipitate as water is concentrated.
 Precipitated salt, if uncontrolled, will plate-out on membranes.
 This impedes performance and decreases membrane life.
 Depending on water chemistry, different scale will pose different challenges.
 Figure 1 below is a “Periodic Table of Scaling Compounds” that shows the solubility of some of the most common scale compounds in industrial wastewater.
 Readers can use it to check the solubilities against their brine water chemistry.

-The most common scale encountered are typically: Silica, Calcium based salts, and metals (such as Aluminum and Iron).
+The most common scale encountered is typically: silica and calcium-based salts, and metals (such as aluminum and iron).
 The table below discloses chemical methods to remove specific scaling ions.

 Conventional Chemical Softening 101 and Its Challenges